vidhishweta01/todoapi/README.md

 ## TodoApi
 TodoApi is a Rest API with JWT-TOKEN authentication user can sign in and do any of the CRUD operations for todo and items model.
+It can be used as a back end for any todo front end.

 [E-R Digram](./Docs/ER.png)